 MASH helps make solar simple

-The MASH bulk-buy offers high quality solar PV systems, backed by solid warranties and installed according to best practice industry standards.
-It also provides great value, with lower prices negotiated as part of the bulk-buy.
+The MASH bulk-buy offers high quality solar power systems and battery storage, backed by solid warranties and installed according to best practice industry standards.
+It also provides great value, with competitive prices negotiated as part of the bulk-buy.

 MASH: Benefits to residents, communities and the environment

-- 3,700 tonnes CO2 emissions cut annually (equivalent to around 730 cars off the road)
+- CO2 emissions cut by more than 9,000 tonnes each year (equivalent to around 1800 cars off the road).

-- Five free solar systems donated to local community groups
+- Fourteen free solar systems donated to schools and buildings used by community groups.

 Council has supported the MASH solar bulk-buy initiative since it started in 2014.
 More than 300 shire residents have already chosen to go solar with MASH.